DreamOverseas/CUTE-Chatbot/README.md

 MIT License

 ## Support
+Your API details suck as secret keys will not be stored, only for making API calls and its verification.
 This App is build initially for the Dream Overseas Group.
 For any issues or feature requests, please open an issue on the repository.
-We might be able to see that if our team is still there XD.
+We might be able to see that XD.